achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Pre-Open Commands**
    In some setups, it’s necessary to send one or more preparatory commands to select the correct door.
 This feature allows you to define and send a sequence of commands before the `open_door` command is executed.

+- **Door Opener Mode**
+   It is now possible to activate the integrated relay instead of sending a BUS command to open the entrance door.
+   This can be configured using the `Door Opener Mode` setting and is especially useful for older analog systems.

 - **Show Bus Activity via Status LED**
    Added a new switch that, when enabled, makes the status LED blink briefly to indicate bus activity.
 Helpful for debugging and verifying communication with the door system.
 Disabled by default.